• Travel over 50 – We are old not dead!

 Şiş Kebap

-We call them Shish Kebabs or Kebobs in the west.
+Turkish seekh kebab we call them Shish Kebabs or Kebobs in the west.
 Kebabs were invented in Turkey and here they come is lamb, beef or even fish versions.
-A simple dish of skewered meat or fish cooked over charcoal and served with yoghurt this is a must have Turkish dish.
+A simple dish of skewered meat or fish cooked over charcoal and served with yoghurt is a must-have Turkish dish and one of the best Turkish dishes you can eat while walking around Istanbul.

 Döner